romitagl/utils/kubernetes/k3d/README.md

 ### How to use

-Create a cluster named `test-cluster` with just a single server node:
+Create a cluster named `test-cluster`:

 ```bash
 # create a 1 node cluster